SOliv1/procol-harum-beyond-the-pale/README.md

 #footer-details {
     margin: 25px;
 }
+### File Paths
 I had an issue with my file structure.
-I had my images in the css folder instead of the separate images folder in the main assets folder and my css folder was not properly represented inside my assets folder,  so in order to remedy this, I learned that File Paths are like directions.
+My images were in the css folder instead of a separate images folder ( *see illustration below) in the main assets folder and my css folder was not properly represented inside my assets folder,  so in order to remedy this, I learned that "File Paths are like directions".
 I direct the files where to look for other files within my file structure.

-### So lets imagine I have this file structure - see example:
+#### So lets imagine I have this file structure - see example:
 -- top directory: *root* contains html file(s) and README.md.
 It also contains an *assets* directory/folder.
 ---- *assets* directory: contains 2 more directories: *css* and *images*
 ------*css* directory contains a *main.css* file.